Ice Hockey World Championships: Champion group format from 2012

 The main group features 16 teams.
 The 16 teams are split into two groups based on their world ranking.
 The ranking is based on the standings of the last Winter Olympics and the last four World Championships.
 The results of more recent tournaments have a higher weight in the ranking.
 The last World Championship has 100% value, the tournament before 75% and so on.
 The Olympic tournament has the same value as the World Championship the same year.

 Beginning with the 2012 tournament, the qualifying round was eliminated, and the 16 teams divided into two groups of eight, with each team playing seven games in the preliminary round.

-The top four teams from these groups advanced to the knockout playoff stage.
-In the quarterfinals, the first place team from one group played the fourth place team from the opposite group, and the second place team from one group played the third place team from the opposite group.
+The top four teams from these groups advance to the knockout playoff stage.
+In the quarterfinals, the first place team from one group plays the fourth place team from the opposite group, and the second place team from one group plays the third place team from the opposite group.
 The winners advanced to the semi-finals.
-In cases where the quarter-final venues were deemed too far apart to allow easy travel between them, the teams stayed within their groups for the quarters.
-The winners of the quarter-finals advanced to the semi-finals, with the winners of the semi-finals advancing to the gold medal game and the losers advancing to the bronze medal game.
+In cases where the quarter-final venues were deemed too far apart to allow easy travel between them, the teams stay within their groups for the quarters.
+The winners of the quarter-finals advance to the semi-finals, with the winners of the semi-finals advancing to the gold medal game and the losers advancing to the bronze medal game.

 Also starting in 2012, the relegation round was eliminated.
 Instead, the eighth-place team in each group was relegated to Division I.